hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

    formatting function (mkfatfs).
 It is likely that these fixes will eliminate this issue, but that has not yet been verified.

-6) CAN testing has not yet been performed due to issues with cabling.
+5) CAN testing has not yet been performed due to issues with cabling.
 I just do not have a good test bed (or sufficient CAN knowledge) for good CAN testing.

-7) The NxWM example does not work well.
-This example was designed to work with much smaller displays and does not look good or work well with the SAMA5D3x-EK's 800x480 display.
-See above for details.

-8) There are lots of LCDC hardware features that are not tested with NuttX.
+6) There are lots of LCDC hardware features that are not tested with NuttX.
    The simple NuttX graphics system does not have support for all of the layers and other features of the LCDC.

-9) I have a Camera, but there is still no ISI driver.
+7) I have a Camera, but there is still no ISI driver.
 I am not sure what to do with the camera.
 NuttX needs something like V4L to provide the definition for what a camera driver is supposed to do.

    I will probably develop a test harness for ISI, but it is of only minimal value with no OS infrastructure to deal with images and video.

-10) GMAC has only been tested on a 10/100Base-T network.
+8) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.

-11) Some drivers may require some adjustments if you intend to run from SDRAM.
+9) Some drivers may require some adjustments if you intend to run from SDRAM.
    That is because in this case macros like BOARD_MCK_FREQUENCY are not constants but are instead function calls:  The MCK clock frequency is not known in advance but instead has to be calculated from the bootloader PLL configuration.

    As of this writing, all drivers have been converted to run from SDRAM except for the PWM and the Timer/Counter drivers.
 These drivers use the BOARD_MCK_FREQUENCY definition in more complex ways and will require some minor redesign and re-testing before they can be available.

+10) 2014-9-20: Failed to build the NxWM configuration:

+   CC:  chip/sam_adc.c
+   chip/sam_adc.c: In function 'sam_adc_interrupt':
+   chip/sam_adc.c:886:21: warning: unused variable 'priv' [-Wunused-variable]
+      struct sam_adc_s *priv = &g_adcpriv;
+                        ^
+   chip/sam_adc.c: In function 'sam_adc_initialize':
+   chip/sam_adc.c:1977:7: error: 'g_adcdev' undeclared (first use in this function)
+          g_adcdev.ad_ops  = &g_adcops;
+          ^
+   chip/sam_adc.c:1977:7: note: each undeclared identifier is reported only once for each function it appears in chip/sam_adc.c:1977:27: error: 'g_adcops' undeclared (first use in this function)
+          g_adcdev.ad_ops  = &g_adcops;
+                              ^
+   chip/sam_adc.c:1983:11: error: 'struct sam_adc_s' has no member named 'dev'
+          priv->dev = &g_adcdev;
+              ^
+   chip/sam_adc.c:2090:1: warning: control reaches end of non-void function [-Wreturn-type]
+    }
+    ^

+   The failure occurs because there are no ADC channels configured (as there should not be) so SAMA5_ADC_HAVE_CHANNELS is not defined (as it should not be).
+However, if there are no configured ADC channel, then sam_adc_initialize() does not compile correctly -- and it should not given nature the logic that is in place there now.

+   A quick glance at the history of these files does not reveal what the obvious solution is so I will need to come back and revisit this in the future.